jkugler/cdc_data_collector/doc/HANDBOOK.rst

 The SENSOR_ID is the ID used by the sensor type to find the sensor.

-The options are passesd to the sensor class upon initialization.
+The options are passed to the sensor class upon initialization.

 This is an example sensor group section: